HsuChe/Stock-Market-Analysis/README.md

   ```

 ## Error checking for Opening Price to calculate percentage change year on year.
 If yearly percent change uses an opening price that is 0, will draw an error for our calculation.
-We have to set exceptions for when opening price is 0 on hte first iteration of a unique ticker.
+We must set exceptions for when opening price is 0 on the first iteration of a unique ticker.

 To do this, we would need to insert two different error checkers: